joric/oneliners/README.md

         p=iter(s);return sum(c not in p for c in t)
 ```

-This solution won't work without converting a string to an iterator.
+This solution simply would not work without converting a string to an iterator.

 ### Counters